Skip to main content

 sivilla / Shutterstock

 Halloween: It’s one of our favorite holidays.
 If Halloween had an official motto, it would be “Come as you aren’t.”
 Whether you plan to take your pup trick-or-treating, bake monster munchies at home, or host a party wearing matching costumes, Halloween is a blast for almost everyone.
-Take precautions with your pets if they’re prone to anxiety, choose your costumes carefully, and you’ll have a spectacular spooky season with your fur baby.
+Take precautions with your pets if they’re prone to anxiety, choose your outfits carefully, and you’ll have a spectacular season with your fur baby.

 Mary Johnson